Cetacaine Topical Anesthetic Dosage

 Dosage form: topical liquid

-Cetacaine Liquid Apply 200 mg (approximately 0.2 mL) with a cotton applicator or directly to tissue.
-Do not hold the cotton applicator in position for extended periods of time, since local reactions to benzoate topical anesthetics are related to the length of time of application.
+Apply 200 mg liquid (approximately 0.2 mL) directly to tissue.
 Liquid in excess of 400 mg (approximately 0.4 mL) is contraindicated.

-An appropriate pediatric dosage has not been established for Cetacaine Spray, Liquid or Gel.
+An appropriate pediatric dosage has not been established for Cetacaine Spray or Cetacaine Liquid.

-Dosages should be reduced in the debilitated elderly, acutely ill, and very young patients.
+Dosages should be reduced in the debilitated elderly, acutely ill, and very young patients (i.e., children 2 years and older).

 Tissue need not be dried prior to application of Cetacaine.
 Cetacaine should be applied directly to the site where pain control is required.
 Anesthesia is produced within one minute with an approximate duration of thirty minutes.
-Each 200 mg dose of Cetacaine (Spray residue, Liquid or Gel) contains 28 mg of benzocaine, 4 mg of butamben and 4 mg of tetracaine HCl.
+Each 200 mg dose of Cetacaine (Spray or Liquid) contains 28 mg of benzocaine, 4 mg of butamben and 4 mg of tetracaine HCl.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.